artisan-roaster-scope/artisan/_docs/01-quick-start-guide.md

 - multiple users, machines and stores
 - blends & certifications
 - charts, tax reports & predictions
-- artisan integration support offline roasting
+- Support for offline roasting which Cropster doesn't.
+Your roasts and profiles are uploaded when you reconnect to Plus.

 ### Learn what Artisan can do and Your First Roast